-The SEN governor will:
+They will:

-- ➤ Help to raise awareness of SEN issues at governing board meetings. - Monitor the quality and effectiveness of SEN and disability provision within the school and update the governing board on this. - Work with the Principal and SENCO/ Assistant SENCO to determine the strategic development of the SEN policy and provision in the school.
+- Help to raise awareness of SEND issues at governing board meetings. - Monitor the quality and effectiveness of SEND and disability provision within the school and update the governing board on this. - Work with the Principal and SENCO to determine the strategic development of the SEND Policy and provision in the school.